rr-/szurubooru/API.md

     Updates an existing tag using specified parameters.
 Names, suggestions and implications must match `tag_name_regex` from server's configuration.
-    Category must be one of `tag_categories` from server's configuration.
+    Category must exist and is the same as `name` field within [`<tag-category>` resource](#tag-category).
 If specified implied tags or suggested tags do not exist yet, they will be automatically created.
-Tags created automatically have no implications, no suggestions, one name and their category is set to the first item of `tag_categories` from server's configuration.
+Tags created automatically have no implications, no suggestions, one name and their category is set to the first tag category found.
 All fields are optional - update concerns only provided fields.

 ## Getting tag